flipperdevices/flipperzero-firmware/ReadMe.md

 - Assets: Includes New Dolphin Animations: [G0ku (By Sasquach)]
 - Assets: Includes New Dolphin Animations: [Aika Zer0, Aika Zer0 2, Kaz0ku Haha & P3ach Run (By RogueMaster)] (hidden)
 - Assets: Includes New Dolphin Animations: [CloudG0ku (By Sasquach)]
+- Desktop: Hidden top bar thanks to @ESurge, this provides an unobstructed view of the animations.

 <details>
   <summary><B>TO DO</b></summary><br/>